makma/fingerprintjs.com/content/index/ecommerce.md

   image: /img/uploads/fpjs_cover3.png
 invertContent: false
 hero:
-  title: Take ecommerce fraud prevention seriously with the most accurate browser
-    fingerprinting API
+  title: E-commerce Fraud Prevention
-  description: "FingerprintJS is a 99.5% accurate browser fingerprinting tool used
+  description: "FingerprintJS is a 99.5% accurate browser fingerprinting service
-    to uniquely identify fraudsters on your ecommerce website.
-Stop fraudulent purchases, reduce coupon and promo abuse, and keep your customers' accounts safe with our flexible, developer-friendly API. "
+    used to uniquely identify fraudsters on your ecommerce website and assign them a stable visitorID.
+Use our accurate visitor identification to stop fraudulent purchases, reduce coupon and promo abuse, and keep your customers' accounts safe.
+Build ecommerce fraud detection & prevention into your existing website and payment workflows with our flexible, developer-friendly API. "
   ctaText: Sign Up Free
   ctaHref: https://dashboard.fingerprintjs.com/signup
   openCtaNewTab: false